Indirect Characterization: What Is It and How to Use It in Your Writing

 Direct characterization is explicit, broad, and concise.
 Consider it a kind of shorthand upon which you can build to expand the characterization with inferences.
 The less direct characterization you use, the bigger their impact will be in the few instances when they pop up.

 Direct characterization alone leads to the impression of flat characters.
 “He was mean” is an absolute statement, but in real life, all of us are neither one hundred percent good nor bad.
 Indirect characterization can achieve this ambiguity.
 To avoid flat characters, keep a character profile worksheet in which you record their physical traits along with their personality traits.
-As an exercise, throw your characters into situations and brainstorm how they would behave based on this worksheet.
+As an exercise, throw your characters into situations and brainstorm how they would behave based on this guide.

 Methods of indirect characterization